zararah/zararah.net/_posts/2016/2016-06-24-not-broken.md

 - diversity
 ---

 Morning clouds of disbelief have given way to sadness.
-I'm in grieving, as are at least 16 million other people around me.
+I'm grieving, as are at least 16 million other people around me.
 Not only for the EU and for a united stance against the horrors of the world today - but for the country I grew up in.

 <!--more-->